linddev87/MovieTest/README.md

 	- Does the client interact directly with this API or is there a gateway inbetween?
 	- Which authorization and authentication do we want?
 	- How and where is the relation between user and movie defined?
+	- Which database provider should be used in production?

 - Add unit tests:
 	- Application.CsvImportService: Insert new entities and handle exceptions